OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 </details>

-Once you have met all of these requirements, you are ready to set up your virtual environment for installation of the OpenBB Terminal and SDK from PyPI.
+Proceed to next steps once the requirements above have been met.

 ## Prepare the Virtual Environment

 Create the environment using a configuration file from the OpenBB Terminal repository.

-Copy and paste these commands into your terminal/command prompt:
+Copy and paste these commands into the terminal/command prompt:

 ```shell
 conda env create -n obb --file https://raw.githubusercontent.com/OpenBB-finance/OpenBBTerminal/d19412933245b51643a9e7f2624f1d42907488f4/build/conda/conda-3-9-env.yaml